pkgcore/pkgcheck/README.rst

 Installation
 ============

-No installation is strictly required: just run the ``pcheck`` script and as long as you are not root things should work.
+No installation is strictly required: just run the ``pkgcheck`` script and as long as you are not root things should work.
 If you want to make pkgcheck available system-wide use the provided ``setup.py`` (see `Installing python modules`_ for details).